RDFLib/prez/README-Dev.md

 ### Machine requests

 Machine requests made to `/object` will use the provided media type and profile to return an appropriate response in one of the subsystems.
-In some cases, the resource associated with the supplied IRI may be associated with more than one subsystem.
-To decide which subsystem to use, a preferred ordering of the subsystem URLs are set in the config under `subsystem_url_preferred_order`.
-After the system URLs are sorted to their preferred order, the first system URL will be used to process the request.

 ## High Level Sequence listing and individual object endpoints